Emanuel-de-Jong/Soundsphere-DJMAX-Skin-Settings/settings/settings/bin/Debug/netcoreapp3.1/README.txt

 Most often, the problem has one of the following causes:
 - You are not playing in 1920 x 1080
 - A file is missing or named incorrectly (including json files)
-- You haven't used settings.exe after changing a name or position something If you are still having problems, you can contact us via discord.
+- You haven't used settings.exe after changing a name or the position of a file.

+If you are still having problems, you can contact us via discord.

 V. End note
 You should know enough to start using the skin now.
-If you find any bugs or want to help with the skin, you can contact us via discord.
+If you find any bugs or or have questions about the skin, you can contact us via discord.
 Thank you for using our skin and have a good time playing!